 2. What is written on the Bell?
-The following Bible verse is on the Bell: “"Proclaim Liberty throughout all the land unto all the inhabitants thereof."
-Also included is information about the Assembly and the Bell’s maker.
+The following Bible verse is on the Bell: “Proclaim Liberty throughout all the land unto all the inhabitants thereof.”
+Also included is information about the Pennsylvania Assembly and the Bell’s maker.

 3. No one knows today when the Bell was cracked.
 The crack is a big subject of debate among historians.
-One theory is the Bell had its first crack in 1752 when it was tested on its arrival in Philadelphia.
+One theory is the Bell got its first crack in 1752 when it was tested upon its arrival in Philadelphia.

 4. The last big crack happened on Washington’s Birthday.
-The Liberty Bell cracked up, literally, in February 1846, when it was rung on the holiday and then stopped ringing because of damage from a major crack.
+The Liberty Bell cracked up, literally, in February 1846, when it was rung on President’s Day, celebrated on Washington’s birthday, and then stopped ringing because of damage from a major crack.

-5. The Liberty Bell rang a lot during its functional lifetime.
+5. The Liberty Bell rang often during its functional lifetime.
 Between 1753 and 1846, the Bell tolled for many people and occasions.
-It rang to mark the signing of the Constitution, and the deaths of Benjamin Franklin, George Washington, Alexander Hamilton and Thomas Jefferson.
+It rang to mark the signing of the Constitution, and the deaths of Benjamin Franklin, George Washington, Alexander Hamilton, and Thomas Jefferson.